BestTimesToVisit.com Logo

 What's a common dining custom in Athens that visitors should be aware of?

-Don't be surprised if your meal isn't served all at once; it's common for dishes to arrive as they're ready, especially in more traditional tavernas.
-Embrace the meze culture – ordering a variety of small plates to share is the quintessential Athenian dining experience.
-Also, dinner is a late affair, often starting around 8:30 or 9 PM, so don't expect bustling restaurants much earlier.
+Don't be surprised if your meal isn't served all at once; it's quite common for dishes to arrive as they're ready, especially in more traditional tavernas.
+Embrace the shared experience – order a variety of mezedes (small plates) and let everyone dig in!
+Also, lunch is typically the main meal, often eaten between 2-4 PM, with dinner starting much later, around 8:30 or 9 PM.

 Ready to Plan Your Trip?